-Sydney Bridgland was born during March 1893 in Fulham, the son of Edward Charles and Charlotte Bridgland (née Ingram), who had been married in 1892.
-His father (who died in 1900) was born in West Malling, whilst his mother was from Platt.
-Following Edward’s death, Sydney and his three younger siblings all went to live in Claygate Cross, Crouch with Ellen Ingram, their maternal grandmother.
-Sydney’s mother had gone to live with Edward’s brother Henry, a widowed civil engineer, as his housekeeper in Lambeth.
+Sydney was born during March 1893 in Fulham, the son of Edward Charles and Charlotte Bridgland (née Ingram.)
+His father (who died in 1900) was born in West Malling, while his mother was from Platt.
+Following Edward’s death, Sydney and his three younger siblings all went to live in Claygate Cross near Crouch with Ellen Ingram, their maternal grandmother.
+Sydney’s mother decided to stay in London and worked as the housekeeper for her late husband’s brother, who was a widowed civil engineer and kept a house in Lambeth.

-The registers for Platt School only survive from 1900 onwards, and being that the two youngest Bridgland children were educated there, it is probable that the two oldest (including Sydney), were also pupils.
-Like many lads from the area, Sydney worked on a farm after leaving school, although perhaps being of a more adventurous nature, he enlisted in the Army at Chatham on 27 April 1911, and joined The Buffs (East Kent Regiment.)
+The registers for Platt School only survive from 1900 onwards, and being that the two youngest Bridgland children received an education there, it is probable that the two oldest (including Sydney), were also former pupils.
+Like many lads from the area, Sydney worked on a farm after leaving school, although perhaps feeling that his future lay beyond the fields of Kent, he enlisted in the Army at Chatham on 27 April 1911, and joined The Buffs (East Kent Regiment.)

-In his medical, Sydney then aged 18, was described as being 5′ 7″ in height, weighing 128lbs and having a fresh complexion, brown eyes and hair.
-He signed up for seven years with the Colours and five in the Reserve, and was subsequently sent to the regimental depot in Canterbury, where he underwent basic training.
+In his medical, Sydney, then aged 18, was described as being 5′ 7″ in height, weighing 128lbs and having a fresh complexion, brown eyes and hair.
+He signed up for seven years with the Colours and five in the Reserve and sent to the regimental depot in Canterbury, where he underwent basic training.

-Several months later Sydney was posted to the 1st Battalion, The Buffs, who were based in Dublin, and remained with them until 12 November 1913 when he was sent to India to join the 2nd Battalion.
-During his time overseas he was awarded his 3rd Class Army Education Certificate and had qualified for regimental transport duties.
+Several months later Sydney joined the 1st Battalion in Dublin and remained with them until 12 November 1913 when he was posted to India to join the 2nd Battalion.
+During his time overseas he was awarded his 3rd Class Army Education Certificate and qualified for regimental transport duties.

-At the outbreak of war, the 2nd Battalion were headquartered in Wellington, which is in the current Indian state of Tamil Nadu.
-Orders arrived in November 1914 for the battalion to proceed to the Western Front, and after being relieved by a Territorial unit, they departed on the 16th from Bombay on board the Cunard ship Ultonia.
-The vessel was old, slow and dirty and horribly overcrowded due to the additional presence of a battalion of East Yorkshires, who were also on their way to the Front.
+At the outbreak of war in August 1914, the battalion was headquartered in Wellington, which is in the current Indian state of Tamil Nadu.
+Orders arrived in November 1914 for the Buffs to proceed to the Western Front, and after being relieved by a Territorial unit, they departed from Bombay on the 16th on board the Cunard ship Ultonia.
+The vessel was old, slow, dirty and horribly overcrowded due to the additional presence of a battalion of East Yorkshires, who were also on their way to the Front.

-After making a circuitous detour around the Atlantic in an effort to avoid submarines, the convoy of 34 ships arrived in Plymouth on 23 December.
-Sydney spent a wet, miserable Christmas encamped on downs near Winchester, where the battalion became part of the 85th Brigade, 28th Division.
-Whilst at camp he was probably afforded a few days leave to return home before proceeding overseas.
+After making a circuitous detour around the South Atlantic to avoid enemy submarines, the convoy of 34 ships arrived in Plymouth on 23 December.
+Sydney spent a wet, miserable Christmas encamped on downs near Winchester, where the battalion became part of the 85th Brigade in the 28th Division.
+While at camp he was probably afforded a few days leave to return home before proceeding overseas.

 On 16 January 1915 the battalion marched to Southampton and embarked for Le Havre where on arrival, they entrained for Hazebrouck.
-The Buffs first went into the trenches near Ypres on 6 February, and discovered that they were in a ‘very bad condition’, with the men having to stand ‘knee-deep in water’ and forced to keep their heads down due to the parapet not offering much in the way of protection.
-The trenches had been dug in a straight line without any traverse, and were therefore susceptible to enfilade fire in a number of places.
-Despite being at the Front for only a few days, a significant number of men returned from their first time in the trenches with swollen feet and frostbite.
+The Buffs first went into the trenches near Ypres on 6 February and discovered that they were in a ‘very bad condition’, with the men having to stand ‘knee-deep in water’ and forced to keep their heads down due to the parapet offering little in the way of protection.
+The trenches had been dug in a straight line without any traverse and were therefore susceptible to enfilade fire in several key places.
+Despite being at the front for only a few days, a significant number of men returned from their first time in the trenches with swollen feet and frostbite.

-The following week, 250 men from the battalion made an attack on an objective situated on the south side of the canal bank.
-The first attempt was aborted but resumed the next day, with more success.
-However, only half of the line was secured, and the battalion held what gains they had made until a replacement force from the Suffolk Regiment could secure the entire stretch.
+The following week, 250 men from the battalion attacked an objective situated on the south side of a canal bank.
+The first attempt was aborted but resumed the next day, with slightly more success.
+However, only half of the line was achieved, and the battalion held what gains they had made until a replacement force from the Suffolk Regiment could secure the entire stretch.
 Due to the mud, it was noted that the majority of The Buff’s rifles were out of action, and had the Germans counter-attacked, they would have been in ‘considerable trouble.’
-It is unknown whether Sydney participated in the attack, however he would have almost certainly been in the support had he not been one of the 250.
+It is unknown whether Sydney participated in the attack; however, he would have almost certainly been in the support had he not been one of the 250.

 Men cast off their filthy underclothing, which was taken from them, and after a bath, clean underclothes, which had once belonged to other people, were provided and the old ones were never seen again by the original owners.
 At first this caused a certain amount of grumbling amongst careful men, who were liable to become possessed of somewhat more ragged articles than they handed in…

-After a brief period away from the action The Buffs faced the full-force of the German artillery again at the start of May with an abnormally ferocious barrage beginning at dawn on the 3rd.
-During the day, Sydney was wounded by shrapnel in the back of his hand, and sent to Boulogne to have his injuries seen to at No. 13 General Hospital.
-Battalion casualties in the thirteen days commencing 22 April were estimated to have number almost 700 men.
-Sydney’s time with the 2nd Buffs was at an end and he was immediately sent back to England to recover from his wounds.
+After a brief period away from the action, The Buffs faced the full force of the German artillery again at the start of May with an abnormally ferocious barrage beginning at dawn on the 3rd.
+During the day, Sydney received a shrapnel wound in the back of his hand and sent to Boulogne for treatment at No. 13 General Hospital.
+Battalion casualties in the thirteen days commencing 22 April were estimated to have numbered almost 700 men.
+Sydney’s time with the 2nd Buffs had come to an end, and he was immediately sent back to England to recover from his wounds.

 In late June, Sydney was temporarily transferred to the 3rd (Reserve) Battalion, The Buffs, and spent two weeks at camp in Dover awaiting his next posting.
-On 6 July, two months after he had arrived back in England, Private Bridgland returned to France and was assigned to the 1st Battalion, The Buffs, his old unit (now part of the 6th Division in France) who he had enlisted with in 1911.
+On 6 July, two months after he had arrived back in England, Private Bridgland returned to France and was assigned to the 1st Buffs, which of course was his old unit, and formed part of the 6th Division in France.

-After a period of training at an Infantry Base Depot, and before he rejoined the battalion, Sydney was attached to the 38th Trench Mortar Battery on 24 August and sent to join his new unit, who were based along the canal near Ypres.
-At this point in the war the use of trench mortars was still a relatively new thing, and batteries were often made up of men from the infantry and gunners from the artillery corps.
-By the end of the year light mortar units were manned by the infantry, and medium/heavy units by the Royal Field Artillery.
+On 24 August, following a spell at an Infantry Base Depot, Sydney was attached to the 38th Trench Mortar Battery and sent to join his new unit along the canal near Ypres.
+At this stage of the war, the use of trench mortars was still a relatively new thing, and batteries were often made up of men from the Infantry who manned light mortar units and gunners from the Artillery Corps who took charge of medium/heavy units.
 The Long, Long Trail website writes:

 Trench mortars were used in a variety of defensive and offensive roles, from the suppression of an enemy machine-gun, sniper post or other local feature, to the coordinated firing of barrages.

-By 25 September, at the start of the Battle of Loos, Sydney had spent a month on the Ypres Salient, and was based at an unattractively named place called Stink Houses, from where the battery took part in a general bombardment of the German lines.
-Towards the end of October the 38th TMB were forced to briefly evacuate their trenches due to deteriorating conditions, the battery War Diary recording that:
+On 25 September Sydney was based on the salient at a somewhat unattractively named place called Stink Houses, from where the battery took part in a general bombardment of the German lines, and towards the end of October, they were forced to evacuate their trenches due to deteriorating conditions.
+The battery War Diary records that:

-On 29 October Sydney was temporarily transferred to the 26th Trench Mortar Battery for 14 days, before returning to the 38th on 12 November.
-On 19 December he survived an enemy gas attack whilst in trenches near Railway Wood, and remained in the Ypres area until mid-March, when the battery moved to Zegerscappel in northern France.
-On arrival he received training in the use of a new weapon known as the Stokes Trench Mortar – a light mortar that became highly useful for its portability, and could fire a high-explosive shell weighing about 11 pounds with a maximum range of about 800 yards.
+On 29 October Sydney took a two-week transfer to the 26th Trench Mortar Battery before returning to the 38th on 12 November.
+On 19 December he survived an enemy gas attack while in trenches near Railway Wood, and remained in the Ypres area until mid-March when the battery moved to Zegerscappel in northern France.
+On arrival, he received training in the use of a new weapon known as the Stokes Trench Mortar which was a light mortar that became highly useful for its portability and could fire a high-explosive shell weighing about 11 pounds at a maximum range of about 800 yards.

-During 1917 Sydney probably saw action at the Battle of Hill 70 in April, and then Cambrai later on that year.
+In 1917 Sydney probably saw action at the Battle of Hill 70 in April, and then Cambrai later that year.
 Though scant in general information, the War Diary for this period does give comprehensive statistics of how many rounds each battery fired on any given day.
-For example during June 1917 X/6 fired a daily average of about 68 rounds, with 136 being sent over on 2 June alone.
+For example, during June 1917 X/6 fired a daily average of about 68 rounds, with 136 being sent over on 2 June alone.

-Sydney was granted two week’s leave to the United Kingdom on 17 January 1918 whilst he was billeted in Bapaume, and is likely to have returned to his unit on 4 February.
-Throughout much of early March, his section worked on a gun pit near St. Leger, and remained in a constant state of high alert.
-In the event of a hostile attack each pit maintained a stokes bomb which was to be used to blow up the weapons, and prevent them falling into enemy hands.
+Sydney was granted two week’s leave to the United Kingdom on 17 January 1918 while he was billeted in Bapaume, and is likely to have returned to his unit on 4 February.
+Throughout much of early March, his section worked on a gun pit near St. Leger and remained in a constant state of high alert.
+In the event of a hostile attack, each pit maintained a stokes bomb which was to be used to blow up the weapons, and prevent them from falling into enemy hands.

-At 4:30 a.m. on 21 March the Germans opened what would later be known as the ‘Spring Offensive’ with a heavy artillery bombardment on Allied lines.
-Faced with overwhelming enemy numbers, Sydney found his position being rapidly overrun by Germans, and it appears he probably blew himself up whilst trying to destroy his guns.
+At 4:30 am on 21 March the Germans opened what would later be known as the ‘Spring Offensive’ with a massive artillery bombardment on Allied lines.
+Following this overwhelming numbers of the enemy infantry advanced on the Allied lines, with Sydney’s position rapidly overrun and it appears he probably blew himself up while trying to destroy his guns.
 Without an identifiable body, he was reported as missing in action shortly afterwards.